Aslan Goisum

+Aslan Goisum (born 1991, Grozny, Checheno-Ingush ASSR) is an artist whose multidisciplinary practice spans video, installation, sculpture, and works on paper, achieving a progression of forms that are at the same time concrete and open-ended.
+He creates pictorial and architectural spaces that undermine access to understanding.

-Life and work
+Life

 Aslan Goisum was born in Grozny in 1991.
 He graduated from the Institute of Contemporary Art in Moscow in 2012, Higher Institute of Fine Arts in Ghent in 2017, and Rijksakademie van Beeldende Kunsten in Amsterdam in 2019.

-Goisum, who grew up in Chechnya, has gained recognition for his visually and conceptually convincing articulations of the country’s colonial history and recent past.
-Working with the moving image, with objects and installations and works on paper, he has established himself as a shrewd, sophisticated transformer of historical wrongdoing – and in particular the void of silence that all too often cordons it off – into crystalline images that unite the corporeal and the analytic, the incandescent and the meditative.
-He tends to mine memory – collective and personal, political and cultural – for clues about colonial realities, how they have been endured and how they might be undone.
-Identities come into play in his work, as embodied effects of violence perpetrated or unfreedom suffered but also as possible openings, new beginnings.

 The artist's first solo exhibition entitled "Untitled (War)" was held in 2011 at Winzavod Center for Contemporary Art in Moscow.
 Since then, he has participated in numerous international exhibitions.

+Work

+In his work, Goisum draws formal references from architecture and cinematography to create environments and images that obliquely suggest the potential of violence: power and its psychological mechanisms are recurring themes in his interdisciplinary practice.
+He challenges the possibility of communication and understanding, questioning the tools used to achieve it.
+In their place, he has developed a grammar of materials and forms across various groups of works: the weight and darkness of steel, close-up shots of the human body, views of unresponsive landscapes, text as both substance and structure.
+His precise visuals and installations are underpinned by modes of thought from other eras and media: literature, poetry, painting, choreography, and music.